apify/crawlee/README.md

 ### Storage

-Apify package provides 3 storage types for commons use cases both locally and at Apify platform.
+Apify package provides 3 storage types for commons use cases both locally and on Apify platform.

 #### Key-value store